TA and TM Job Postings

 - For undergraduate applicants, a grade of B- or better in STAT 330 is preferred

 - For External applicants: Candidates from other disciplines should provide evidence of successful completion of sufficient course work in Statistics for the position they are applying for.
 Evaluation of the adequacy of this qualification is at the Course Instructor/Workshop Coordinator's discretion.

 TAs and TMs must be available to invigilate exams and TMs must be able to collect exams and course work for marking from, and return (once marked) to, the SFU Burnaby campus.

-Duties, Respnsibilities and Term of the Appointment:
+Duties, Responsibilities and Term of the Appointment:

 TA/TM duties and scheduled hours will vary depending on the type of the assignment.

-Appointment dates are January 3 - April 26, 2017.
-First day of classes is January 4th.
 Applicants are expected to be available for the entire term of the contract.
 Appointees must discuss in advance any planned absences with the course instructor or the Workshop Coordinator who will determine if an exception is possible.
 In the case of taking courses potentially conflicting with TA/TM's responsibilities or having any other restrictions on the work time, appointees have to contact the course instructor or the Workshop Coordinator immediately upon becoming aware of the potential conflict to ensure a full understanding of the requirements of the TA/TM-ship.

 We thank all applicants on their interest to work in our department.
 However, only successful applicants will be contacted